 8:00 a.m. to 5:00 p.m., Friday

-Contact: Lisa Ferreira, Director of Student Services email@example.com
+Contact: Lisa Ferreira, Assistant Dean of Student Services firstname.lastname@example.org

-If you have not yet applied to Thomas Jefferson School of Law (TJSL), please click here.
+If you have not yet applied to Thomas Jefferson School of Law, please click here.

-This page is designed to help answer your questions regarding the steps to take for pursuing your legal studies at our campus, if you are a non-resident alien or non-U.S. citizen.
-We realize the transition to law school and living in the United States can be challenging.
-Our Student Services team is ready to help manage this process and we look forward to working with you as you relocate to San Diego, California
+This page is designed to help answer your questions regarding the steps to take for pursuing your legal studies at our campus if you are neither a U.S. citizen nor a resident alien.
+We understand that the transition to law school and living in the United States can be challenging.
+Our Student Services team is ready to help manage this process and we look forward to working with you as you relocate to San Diego.

 Please note: F-1 students must maintain full-time status throughout their law school career.